 When you begin, what tools should you use and what budget should you have?

 John: To think about budget, you first need to consider your typical agency spend, your third-party spend per month, per quarter, per year.
 This is the conversation I start with when talking to customers.
-And then it’s about continuing the conversation to say, “if you spend say a million dollars a year on agencies or third-party recruiters, what would success look like to make this campaign look good for you within your organization - to build your credibility?”
+And then it’s about continuing the conversation to say, “if you spend say a million dollars a year on agencies or third-party recruiters, what would success look like to make this campaign look good for you within your organisation - to build your credibility?”
 Unless there's really a large amount of trust, it's unlikely that you just get the money.
 So I always try to educate my customers to really think about what they’re already spending.

 Kathleen: I would say first you want to think about what you're trying to achieve.
-And once you're clear on that and who you're targeting, you can then work backwards, using data to help you tell your story and socialize with whoever you need to internally to tell that story.
+And once you're clear on that and who you're targeting, you can then work backwards, using data to help you tell your story and socialise with whoever you need to internally to tell that story.
 I think the expectation is that the rest of the business is already working that way and we as HR people need to start talking in the same language and so the data helps to do that.
 So know what you're doing, know who you're targeting, know how much it's going to cost and who your stakeholders are internally.

 Natalie: People often want to do employer brand because they feel like they should be doing it and it’s the cool thing to do in recruitment.
 But I think you have to start by considering if you actually have an issue and how much money should you be spending on it.
 Thinking through the objective and the reason why you're doing it should be the first thing you do.
 But I think with anything you do, where you begin is always the hardest question and we've talked a little bit about it today - there are so many different ways and campaigns and places that you can engage with people and sometimes it's always going to feel like the beginning.
 You have to test, adapt and change so it's like beginning over and over again.